attekatainen/attekatainen/README.md

 ## Hi, I'm Atte 👋

-I'm a third year computer science student at Karelia University Of Applied Sciences.
+I'm a third year Business Information Technology student at Karelia University Of Applied Sciences.
 I'm interested about full stack development and I have work experience of it from the 5 month internship.
 I have also done many projects in my free time and in my studies.
 Other things I like to do in my free time is photography, running, hiking and going to the gym.

 ### Skills
 - Java